tdreyno/morlock.js/README.md

 # Morlock.js [![Build Status](https://travis-ci.org/tdreyno/morlock.js.png?branch=master)](https://travis-ci.org/tdreyno/morlock.js)

-Morlock.js is a foundational Javascript library which provides responsive tools and scroll behaviors which can be used to build modern websites.
+Morlock.js is a Javascript library which provides responsive tools and scroll behaviors which can be used to build modern websites.

 The core components are: